cloudmesh-community/fa18-523-61/paper/paper.md

 Parsing, the ability to deconstruct a sentence into its parts, is a major challenge facing NLP.
 Parsing can lead to ambiguity because it can be difficult to detect the correct syntax, and/or the exact interpretation of each word.
 Prepositions within a sentence can cause confusion because it can be hard to determine which word is being modified. as explained by Armando Viera and Bernadete Ribeiro:

 > "..the sentence "Alice drove down the street in her car" has at least two possible dependency parses.
 The first corresponds to the       (correct) interpretation where Alice is driving in her car; the second corresponds to the (absurd but possible) interpretation where     the street is located in her car.
-The ambiguity arises because the preposition in can modify either drove or street.                     [@Natural_Language_Speech]."
+The ambiguity arises because the preposition in can modify either drove or street.                     [@Natural-Language-Speech]."

 Part of Speech tagging is another NLP concern.
 Part of speech tagging is the process of assigning a part of speech definition to a word within a sentence.[@www-language-worldofcomputing].
 Common parts of speech include nouns, verbs, adjectives, and adverbs.
 Challenges can arise due to the lack of context.
 There are many words that have multiple meanings, which can lead to ambiguity when computers try to assign a descriptor.
 For example, the word chair can have multiple meanings; you can chair(verb) or lead a meeting, or you can sit in a chair (noun) [@www-language-worldofcomputing].